F32Organization/Faithful32-1.12.2/MODLIST.md

 Bookshelf | Not Implemented | bookshelf
 Botania | Textures from 1.10 | botania / minecraft
-Brandons Core | Not Implemented | brandonscore Bullseye | In Progress | bullseye
+Brandons Core | Not Implemented | brandonscore Buildcraft | Textures from 1.7 | buildcraftbuilders / buildcraftcompat / buildcraftcore / buildcraftenergy / buildcraftfactory / buildcraftsilicon / buildcrafttransport
+Bullseye | In Progress | bullseye
 Careerbees | Not Implemented | careerbees
-Chest Transporter | Not Implemented | chesttransporter Chicken Chunks |In Progress | chickenchunks
+Chest Transporter | Not Implemented | chesttransporter Chicken Chunks | In Progress | chickenchunks
 Chisel | Textures from 1.10 | chisel
 Chisels and Bits | Not Implemented | chiselsandbits CoFH Core | In Progress | cofh